Frontify/fondue/CONTRIBUTING.md

 A file containg your release notes will be created in the `.changeset` directory.

 After your change is merged to the `main` branch, the change will automatically be added to a release PR.
-Once we merge the release PR, the package will be published to NPM.
+Once we merge the release PR, the package will be published to npm.